 Waste not want not!

-The treated material, called Biosolids is provided to local farmers which can be used as a high quality fertilizer and the rest goes to our incinerator facility, right here in the North West.
+The treated material, called Biosolids is provided to local farmers which can be used as a high quality fertilizer.

 We’ve been awarded accreditation from the Biosolids Assurance Scheme.
 This certifies that our treatment and recycling activities meet regulatory requirements and best practice.
 We are audited every year by an independent Certification Body to ensure that we conform to the scheme standards.